 La Casita Student Resource Center

 La Casita Student Resource Center is a space for those interested in learning more about the Hispanic and Latin cultures.
-La Casita will work closely with the Hispanic Latino Association student organization.
+La Casita will work closely with the Hispanic Latino Alliance student organization.

 La Casita was developed to give voice to the rich heritage of the Hispanic/Latin cultures.
 La Casita is the hub of cultural programs, activities, awareness building, and celebration.
 La Casita focuses on: